cathug/crisis-des/readme.md

 manned by at least one person during one-hour meal breaks, all four-hour volunteer shifts are also spaced intervals apart from the paid worker shifts.

-The polling version (non-interrupt version `queue_simulation2.py`) will be phased out by the next update.
+The polling version (non-interrupt version `queue_simulation2.py`) has been phased out and will not be updated in the future.

 `queue_interarrival_service_duration_exploration.ipynb` is added to produce